 \subsection{Far Detectors}

 The far detector site will consist of two identical large water Cherenkov detectors.
-Each detector will be placed in a cavern in the shape of a standing cylinder with the height of \SI{78}{m} and the base diameter of \SI{78}{m}, having an extra room on top for access and housing the required infrastructure (see \figref{fig:FD_main_technical_drawing}).
-The design with two caverns was chosen due to extreme technical challenge of excavating a single one large enough to contain the required water volume.
-A cylindrical structure \SI{76}{m} meter high and having \SI{76}{m} base diameter that will be constructed in the cavern to house the photomultipliers (PMT).
+Each detector will be placed in a cavern in the shape of a standing cylinder with the height of 78 m and the base diameter of 78 m, having an extra room on top for access and housing of the required infrastructure (see Figure \ref{fig:FD_main_technical_drawing}).
+The design with two caverns was chosen due to the extreme technical challenge of excavating a single one large enough to contain the required water volume.
+A cylindrical structure 76 m high and having a 76 m base diameter will be constructed in the cavern to house the photomultipliers (PMT).
 The entire cavern will be filled with ultra-pure water.
-Assuming a \SI{2}{m} fiducial cut inward from the walls of the PMT structure, each detector will contain \SI{270}{kt} fiducial mass of water, for a total of \SI{540}{kt} fiducial mass.
+Assuming a 2 m fiducial cut inward from the walls of the PMT structure, each detector will contain a 270 kt fiducial mass of water, for a total of 540 kt fiducial mass.

-The PMT-holding structure will feature inwards pointing \SI{20}{inch} PMTs whose purpose will be to detect Cherenkov light from charged particles produced in neutrino interactions, and the outward-facing \SI{8}{inch} PMTs that will be used as a veto.
-The inner detector will have PMT coverage (fraction of the area covered by PMTs) of \SI{30}{\%}.
+The PMT-holding structure will feature inward-pointing 20-inch PMTs whose purpose will be to detect Cherenkov light from charged particles produced in neutrino interactions, and outward-facing 8-inch PMTs that will be used as a veto.
+The inner detector will have PMT coverage (fraction of the area covered by PMTs) of 30\%.

-In the \essnusb{} energy range (see \figref{fig:WP4_NeutrinoFluxes}), most of CC neutrino interactions are expected to be of QES type.
-Since the only final state particle above the Cherenkov threshold in this type of interaction is a charged lepton (electron for $\nu_e$ and muon for $\nu_\mu$), high purity $\nu_\mu$ and $\nu_e$ event samples can be isolated with high efficiency; the selection algorithm does not need to achieve high purity and efficiency in the higher energy region containing a significant contribution from RES and DIS with complicated final states, for a simple reason that not many \essnusb{} neutrino interactions will happen there.
-The resulting selection efficiency as a function of energy for different neutrino flavours is shown in \figref{fig:FD_diagonal_efficiency}.
+\textls[-15]{In the \essnusb{} energy range (see Figure \ref{fig:WP4_NeutrinoFluxes}), most of the CC neutrino interactions are expected to be of the QES type.
+Since the only final state particle above the Cherenkov threshold in this type of interaction is a charged lepton (electron for $\nu_e$ and muon for $\nu_\mu$), high purity $\nu_\mu$ and $\nu_e$ event samples can be isolated with high efficiency; the selection algorithm does not need to achieve high purity and efficiency in the higher energy region containing a significant contribution from RES and DIS with complicated final states for the simple reason that not many \essnusb{} neutrino interactions will happen there.
+The resulting selection efficiency as a function of energy for different neutrino flavors is shown in Figure \ref{fig:FD_diagonal_efficiency}.}

-\section{Physics reach}
+\section{Physics Reach}